QuantFace: Efficient Quantization for Face Restoration: Methods

 Another challenge in low-bit quantization is the suboptimal allocation of limited resources.
 Previous works~\cite{sui2024bitsfusion} notice that different layers exhibit varying sensitivities to quantization.
 We measure the change in FID~\cite{fid} on FFHQ~\cite{ffhq} by quantizing the activations of each layer individually, and we observe analogous findings in activation quantization.

 As illustrated in Fig.~\ref{fig:fid_sensitivity}, within the OSDFace UNet, key convolution layers and residual connections have an outsized impact on the final image quality.
 After identifying the quantization bottlenecks, we can then devise a mixed‑precision scheme.
-We assign a greater bit‑width to those sensitive layers while keeping the resource budget unchanged.

 Enlightened by prior works~\cite{zhao2024mixdq, sui2024bitsfusion, ma2023ompq}, we model the bit-width allocation as an integer programming problem, which is called adaptive bit-width allocation.
-The integer programming problem can be solved efficiently, compared with other methods like genetic algorithms~\cite{qdit}.

 When designing our integer programming objective, we focus on both reconstruction error and perception metric.
 Prior works~\cite{vidit,sui2024bitsfusion} observe that simply allocating higher bit‑widths to layers with large reconstruction error (\ie, MSE) does not guarantee better visual performance.
 Consequently, we employ a heuristic approach to assign perceptual error weight to each activation layer.
-Specifically, we first quantize the activation of every single layer to 2 bits, while keeping the remaining activation values in full precision.
-We then progressively increase the bit-width of the quantized activation until the FID difference compared to the FP model is within $\epsilon$, or until the maximum bit-width $B_{max}$ is reached.
-Then, for each layer $i$, we extract the corresponding bit-width $B_i$ and assign the perceptual error weight as $w_i=2^{B_i}-1$.
-In practice, we set $\epsilon=0.02, B_{max}=8$.
+Specifically, we first quantize the activation of every single layer to 4-bit.
+We then progressively increase the bit-width of the quantized activation until the FID difference compared to the FP model is within $\epsilon=0.02$, or until the maximum bit-width $B_{max}=8$ is reached.
+Then, for each layer $i$, we extract the corresponding bit-width $B_i$ and assign the weight as $w_i=2^{B_i}-1$.

 Given the total bits budget $\mathcal{B}$, and candidate bit-widths $b\in\{3,4,5,6\}$, the quantization error of each layer is $\mathcal{L}_{i,b}=w_i^2\left \|WX-Q(W)Q(X) \right \|_F^2$.
 After collecting the weighted quantization errors for each layer, the optimization problem can be solved in tens of seconds to a few minutes.